For Immediate Release

 The Weekly Natural Gas Storage Report – brought out by the Energy Information Administration (EIA) every Thursday since 2002 – includes updates on natural gas market prices, the latest storage level estimates, recent weather data and other market activities or events.

-Stockpiles held in underground storage in the lower 48 states rose by 42 billion cubic feet (Bcf) for the week ended March 30, 2012, above the guidance range (of 33–37 Bcf gain) as per the analysts surveyed by Platts, the energy information arm of McGraw-Hill Financial Inc. The increase – the eleventh successive weekly injection – was also less than last year’s build of 112 Bcf though it exceeded the 5-year (2010–2014) average addition of 87 Bcf for the reported week.
+Stockpiles held in underground storage in the lower 48 states rose by 89 billion cubic feet (Bcf) for the week ended Jun 12, 2015, below the guided range (of 91–95 Bcf gain) as per the analysts surveyed by Platts, the energy information arm of McGraw-Hill Financial Inc. The increase – the eleventh successive weekly injection – was also less than last year’s build of 112 Bcf though it exceeded the 5-year (2010–2014) average addition of 87 Bcf for the reported week.

 About Zacks Equity Research